Fresh Resources for Web Designers and Developers (March 2019)

 Speed-up WordPress

-As WordPress has become so big; more than just a blogging platform.
-Gutenberg, especially, has added some extra loads, codes, files to your site that may slow down your site.
-This is a detail that you can refer to help you identify the painpoints on your site and address it the latest best practices in the industry.
+As WordPress has become so big – more than just a blogging platform.
+Gutenberg, especially, has added some extra loads, codes, and files to your site that may slow it down.
+This is a detailed guide that you can refer to help you identify the pain points on your site and address them with the latest best practices in the industry.

 Visual Studio Code Browser Preview